 The Swiss VPET system enables young people to enter the labour market and ensures that there are enough skilled workers and managers in the future.
 It has a high labour market relevance and is an integral part of the education system.
-The Swiss Confederation, in collaboration with its partners, is able to adapt the system to take account of changing circumstances.
+The Swiss Confederation, in collaboration with its partners, is able to adapt the system considering changing circumstances.
 Projects and measures encourage permeability and a labour-market oriented strategy to provide individuals with the necessary skills they actually need in the world of work.
-Furthermore, developments and specific projects are implemented at a national level in initial VET, including improvements to the qualification process, competence-based examination processes, matching and legal measures.
-Some projects and initiatives emerging in the field of VET cover a broader spectrum of policy objectives (education, development, cooperation, international relations, migration and economic).
+Therefore, all partners involved in the public-private partnership develop specific initiatives and projects in VPET at national level Some projects and initiatives emerging in the field of VET cover a broader spectrum of policy objectives (education, development, cooperation, international relations, migration and the economy).

 VPET 2030 – Vision